-346-4.1 Master Proportion Table: Proportion the materials used to produce the various classes of concrete in accordance with Table 3:
+346-4.1 Master Proportion Table: Proportion the materials used to produce the various classes of concrete in accordance with Table 2:

-TABLE 3
+TABLE 2

-Class of Concrete Minimum Total Cementitious Materials Content lb/yd Maximum Water to Cementitious Materials Ratio lb/lb
+Class of Concrete Maximum Water to Cementitious Materials Ratio lb/lb

-Ι 470 0.53
+Ι 0.53

-I (Pavement) 470 0.50
+I (Pavement) 0.50

-II 470 0.53
+II 0.53

-II (Bridge Deck) 611 0.44
+II (Bridge Deck) 0.44

-III 611 0.44
+III 0.44

-TABLE 3

-Class of Concrete Minimum Total Cementitious Materials Content lb/yd Maximum Water to Cementitious Materials Ratio lb/lb

-III (Seal) 611 0.53
+III (Seal) 0.53

-IV 658 0.41
+IV 0.41

-IV (Drilled Shaft) 658 0.41
+IV (Drilled Shaft) 0.41

-V (Special) 752 0.37
+V (Special) 0.37

-V 752 0.37
+V 0.37

-VI 752 0.37
+VI 0.37

+The calculation of the water to ceme entitions materials ratio (w/cm) is based on the total cementitious material including

-\The calculation of the water to cementitious materials ratio (w/cm) is based on the total cementitious material including cement and any supplemental cementitious materials that are used in the mix.
+The calculation of the water to cementitious materials ratio (w/cm) is based on the total cementitious material including cement and any supplemental cementitious materials that are used in the mix.

-\\The maximum total cementitious materials for mass concrete is 752 lb/yd.
-In cases where a higher class of concrete is substituted for a lower class of concrete, the maximum total cementitious materials for mass concrete is limited to 752 lb/yd. \\\When the use of silica fume or metakaolin is required, the maximum water to cementitious material ratio will be 0.35.
-When the use of ultrafine fly ash is required, the maximum water to cementitious material ratio will be 0.30.
+When silica fume or metakaolin is used, the maximum water to cementitious material ratio will be 0.35.
+When ultrafine fly ash is used, the maximum water to cementitious material ratio will be 0.30.